shred/acme4j/src/doc/docs/index.md

 ## Modules

-_acme4j_ consists of five modules.
+_acme4j_ consists of four modules.
 All modules are [available at Maven Central](https://mvnrepository.com/artifact/org.shredzone.acme4j) and can easily be added to the dependency list of your project.
 You can also download the jar files [at GitHub](https://github.com/shred/acme4j/releases/latest).

 acme4j-client
 :   [`acme4j-client`](https://mvnrepository.com/artifact/org.shredzone.acme4j/acme4j-client/latest) is the main module.
 It contains everything that is required to get certificates for domains.